Michel Ancel

-Michel Ancel ([miʃɛl ɑ̃sɛl]; born 29 March 1972) is a French video game designer.
-He is best known for creating the Rayman franchise and was the lead designer or director for several of the games, including Rayman Origins and its sequel Rayman Legends.
-He is also known for the critically acclaimed (if poorly selling) video game Beyond Good & Evil, as well as for King Kong, based on Peter Jackson's remake of King Kong, which sold well and was critically acclaimed.
+Michel Ancel ([miʃɛl ɑ̃sɛl]; born 29 March 1972) is a retired Monégasque-French video game designer.
+He is best known for creating the Rayman franchise and was the lead designer or director for several of the games, including Rayman Origins (2011) and its sequel Rayman Legends (2013).
+He is also known for the critically acclaimed video game Beyond Good & Evil, as well as for King Kong, based on Peter Jackson's 2005 film of the same name.
 In 2017, he began work on Beyond Good and Evil 2, although he left the project in 2020.

+Early life

+Born in Monaco in 1972, Michel Ancel spent his early years traveling all around the world due to his father's military career.
+It was in Tunisia where he first discovered a video game console.
+Since then, Ancel had been drafting game concepts while learning to program in his computer.
+At the age of 16, he dropped out of high-school in order to pursue his career as a graphic designer for Lankhor.

 Career

 Ancel's first demo, Mechanic Warriors, was developed for software house Lankhor.
-Ancel joined Ubisoft as a graphic artist after meeting the game author Nicolas Choukroun in Montpellier at the age of 17.
-He made the graphics of Nicolas' games such as The Intruder, Pick'n Pile before doing his first game as both programmer and graphic artist Brain Blaster published by Ubisoft in 1990.
-In 1992, he began to work on Rayman, his directorial debut.
-It was released in 1995 for PlayStation, Atari Jaguar and Sega Saturn.
+Ancel joined Ubi Soft as a graphic artist after meeting the game author Nicolas Choukroun in Montpellier at the age of 17.
+He designed the graphics of Choukroun's games such as The Intruder and Pick'n Pile before doing his first game as both programmer and graphic artist.
+Brain Blaster was released by Ubi Soft in 1990.
+In 1992, he began to work on Rayman, his debut as lead designer in a game.
+During development, Ancel moves to Carnon and Ubi Soft opened a studio at there; it was named Ubi Pictures, where Ancel would reside for his tenure at Ubisoft.
+Rayman was released in 1995 for PlayStation, Atari Jaguar and Sega Saturn.

-Ancel was heavily involved in the development of Rayman 2: The Great Escape, but had only an advisory role on Rayman 3: Hoodlum Havoc.
-Although he praised its development team, he claims he would have "made the game differently".
+While Ancel was heavily involved in the development of Rayman 2: The Great Escape, his directorial debut, he would only have an advisory role on Rayman 3: Hoodlum Havoc.
+Although he praised the development team's efforts in the final game, he claims still that he would have "made the game differently".

 In 2003, he created Beyond Good & Evil, which garnered critical acclaim and a cult following, but was a commercial failure.
 However, film director Peter Jackson's admiration of the game — and his frustration with EA's handling of The Lord of the Rings license — led to Ancel being given direction of the King Kong video game adaptation.
-In spite of Ubisoft's reluctance to produce a sequel Beyond Good and Evil 2, Ancel has expressed a clear wish to produce one in the future., which was officially announced at Ubidays 2008 event on 28 May 2008.
+In spite of Ubisoft's reluctance to produce a sequel Beyond Good and Evil 2, Ancel has expressed a clear wish to produce one in the future, which was officially announced at Ubidays 2008 event on 28 May 2008.
 On 18 December 2008, at the VGL event in Paris.